 Chandragupta was succeeded by his son, Bindusara (reigned 298-272 BC).
 He continued his father’s conquests by extending Mauryan power down into central India.

 Bindusara was followed by his son, Asoka (reigned 272-232 BC).
-Asoka proved to be one of the most remarkable, and attractive, rulers in the whole of world history.
+Asoka proved to be one of the most remarkable, and attractive, rulers in the history of India, and indeed the whole of world history.

 There seems little doubt that one of the main architects of Mauryan power was Chandragupta’s chief minister, Chanakya.
 He is widely regarded as the author of a political treatise called the Arthashastra, a down-to-earth manual on how to rule.
 Although most scholars agree that this work was in fact written a long time after the Maurya had left the stage, many think it does reflect conditions from that time.
 In any case, Chanakya seems to have organized an efficient military and civil administration, on which the Mauryan kings could build a solid power.

 The king was advised by a council of advisors, and was served by an elaborate administrative structure.
 The empire was divided into provinces, each governed by a member of the royal family.
 Under them, local rulers seem to have been kept in place, if they were loyal to the Maurya and forwarded the taxes from their domains promptly to the imperial treasury in the capital.
 Their activities, however, were checked on by senior royal officials, through regular inspections, and also watched by Mauryan spies, secretly.
 The Mauryan regime had an extensive espionage system, which Chandragupta in particular used to great effect.